tombresee/SensorAnalysis/index.md

 **UML** -- Tuning parameters for DBSCAN is sometimes limited, due to the need for subject-matter expertise of the actual dataset itself.
 High computational costs for algorithms such as DBSCAN - High computational expense of average O(n log(n)) coming from a need to execute a neighbourhood query for each point; killing my time...also, the quality of the clustering results strongly depends on the measure you choose to compare the time-series (the standard euclidean distance measure may not be ideal for time-series, maybe).

 **Real-World Issues** -- Filtering: There were some sensors that flat-lined at some point for a window of time (conventional malfunction), these windows were documented

+**Plotting** -- It should be understood that given the granular nature of the streaming data (every 25-30s), a single dimension single variate parameter results in over 1M observations per year.
+Thus plotting in larger window sizes required using high level plotting libraries such as Matplotlib/Seaborn, but for shorter timeframes where real-time granularity is necessary, Altair and Plotly were used.

 <br>